May the 08 Corporate

 Volleyball Canada Updates: COVID-19

-- NEW JUNE 2020: Updated "Safe Return to Volleyball" document to download.
+- June 2020: Updated "Safe Return to Volleyball" document to download.

 - Download the full Return to Play one page graphic summary. (issued May 2020)